Canadian Arctic Rift System: Tectonic evolution

 Two rifting episodes created the Canadian Arctic Rift System.
 The first is referred to as the Boreal Rifting Episode which followed compression and exposure brought on by the Ellesmerian orogeny.
 The second is referred to as the Eurekan Rifting Episode and created most of the structures that comprise the Canadian Arctic Rift System.
-Both rifting episodes were active simultaneously from the Early Cretaceous to mid Tertiary.
+Both rifting episodes were active simultaneously from the Early Cretaceous to mid-Tertiary.

 Boreal Rifting Episode

 The Boreal Rifting Episode began in the Late Devonian and emanated southeastward from the Canada Basin into the North American continent.
-It caused uplift of the Pearya Geanticline and Sverdrup Rim, as well as crustal extension that led to thinning and subsidence of the regional lithosphere.
+It caused uplift of the Pearya Geanticline and Sverdrup Rim, as well as crustal extension which led to thinning and subsidence of the regional lithosphere.
 The rifting extended only into the area that would be occupied by the future central Queen Elizabeth Islands and was aborted there due to interfering structural trends.
 In the extreme west, in the Banks Island area, extension of the Boreal Rifting Episode continued uninterrupted until the mid-Tertiary.

 Eurekan Rifting Episode

 The Eurekan Rifting Episode commenced in the Early Cretaceous as the Boreal Rifting Episode declined.
-Crustal stretching began at the south end of the rift system 130 million years ago, during which time supercontinent Laurasia was in the process of breaking apart.
+Crustal stretching began at the south end of the rift system 130 million years ago, during which supercontinent Laurasia was in the process of breaking apart.
 Rifting began from the Atlantic Ocean then propagated northwest where the Labrador Sea started opening in the Late Cretaceous.
-Seafloor spreading commenced in the southern Labrador Sea 75–60 million years ago, during which time Greenland moved north relative to mainland North America.
+Seafloor spreading commenced in the southern Labrador Sea 75–60 million years ago, during which Greenland moved north relative to mainland North America.
 This northward movement gave rise to compressive forces between northern Greenland and the Arctic Archipelago, setting the stage for the Eurekan orogeny.
 Seafloor spreading reached the northern Labrador Sea 60–40 million years ago and Greenland moved simultaneously past Ellesmere Island along the Nares Strait.
 Approximately 170 km of Paleocene separation occurred between Greenland and Baffin Island, producing oceanic crust within Baffin Bay.

 With the commencement of active seafloor spreading in the Norwegian Sea during the Early Eocene, the direction of seafloor spreading changed in both the Labrador Sea and Baffin Bay.
-Continued spreading in the Norwegian Sea eventually separated Greenland from Eurasia, resulting in the creation of the Greenland Plate and the South Greenland Triple Junction.
+Continued spreading in the Norwegian Sea eventually separated Greenland from Eurasia, resulting in the creation of the Greenland plate and the South Greenland triple junction.
 By this time spreading within Baffin Bay and the Labrador Sea had slowed and became oblique, eventually ceasing between 45 and 36 million years ago.

 The final phase of rifting was marked by continental extension in the mid-Tertiary.
 It breached the North American continent and reached the Arctic Ocean, resulting in the formation of the Parry and Nares submarine rift valleys, the Queen Elizabeth Islands and the Queen Elizabeth Islands Subplate.
 This rifting lasted until the Early Miocene or later.